michaelrsweet/michaelrsweet.github.com/htmlcss/index.md

 layout: project
 ---

-> Note: This library is under active development and is not yet complete!
+> Note: This library is under development and is not yet complete!

 HTMLCSS is a lightweight HTML/CSS parser written in C that allows applications to prepare a HTML document for rendering or conversion.
 HTMLCSS is extremely